 - Fresh greens: Fresh basil leaves and arugula are absolutely key.
 They bring out the flavor in the pesto and round out the dish with a burst of freshness.
 Don’t skimp here!

-How to Make Pesto Orzo Salad
+How to Make this Easy Orzo Salad

-- Serve at room temperature or chilled.
+- Serve at room temperature (or chill it first!)

-Caitlin’s Cooking Tips
+Caitlin’s RECIPE Tips

 - Cook the pasta until al dente.
 The quickest way to ruin a pasta salad dish is to overcook the pasta and orzo pasta salads are no exception!
 Most pasta box instructions will provide instructions for cooking the pasta al dente, but if not reduce the cook time by 1-2 minutes.
 The orzo pasta should be tender, but not mushy.
 A bit of firmness should remain.